In this best dummies comparison, you can find out what the Tell Me Baby community thinks are the top dummies on the market.

 - Silicone dummies are the most common type of dummies.
 They’re usually the most durable type of dummy.
 They’re also usually dishwasher safe.

 - Latex dummies are softer and more flexible, which some babies might prefer.
-Though they generally don’t last as long as silicone dummies.
+They generally don’t last as long as silicone dummies.

 - Natural rubber dummies are an option for people wanting to choose a dummy that is more natural and has less of an environmental footprint.